JSS University Mysore 2025

 Because Biology contributes half of the exam, understanding the chapter-wise weightage helps students prepare more strategically.
 By focusing more time on high-weightage chapters like Genetics, Physiology, Ecology, and Biotechnology, aspirants can maximise their marks and improve their chances of securing a top rank in the NEET exam.

 Biology is the most important subject in NEET 2026 because it covers half of the question paper and can significantly boost your overall score.
 The subject is generally considered easier to understand than physics and chemistry, especially if you understand the concepts well.
 Knowing the NEET Biology chapter-wise weightage 2026 it will help to score well and make a big difference in getting a good rank.
-Paying attention to the NEET Biology 2026 important chapters and revising them regularly is the key to success.
+Paying attention to the NEET Biology important questions to score 330+ marks and revising them regularly is the key to success.

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs